Do you have back-to-school kind of blues? You're not alone...

 Watch what you eat

 Getting more Omega-3 fatty acids and folic acids into your diet is a natural way that can help to ease symptoms of depression, according to Ian Cook, MD, psychiatrist, and director of the Depression Research and Clinic Program at UCLA.
 Research shows those of us prone to low moods should keep oily fish in our diets the whole year-round.
 The high levels of omega-3 fatty acids (one of the “good” fats) in fish are said to be particularly good for mood-boosting.
 Mackerel, sardines, and salmon are good sources of fatty acid, and getting it is especially important because the human body can’t produce omega-3s on its own.

 Change things up

-September is actually one of the best times of the year for making positive, invigorating changes, even with Covid.
+September is actually one of the best times of the year for making positive, invigorating changes.
 Maybe we’ll start smaller this year, but there’s a new season, crisp autumn leaves, woolly jumpers, and flavoured coffee.
 Maybe you’ll join a book club or start a new hobby.
 Summer may be done and dusted but there are little joys to look forward to.